agorapulse/grails-cdn-asset-pipeline/README.md

 It adds two new [Grails](http://grails.org) CLI scripts:

-- *asset-karman-push* to upload assets to a bucket,
+- *asset-karman-push* to upload assets to a directory (ex.: S3bucket),
 - *asset-karman-directory-cors* to add a CORS GetRule to a directory (ex.: S3bucket).

 Note: for this initial release, only *S3* provider is supported.